 The bill doesn't show signs of being put through a judicious review.
 It's less than 250 words.
 The relevant portion reads:

-(a) In General- Members of Congress and the President shall not receive basic pay for any period in which--
+(a) In General- Members of Congress and the President shall not receive basic pay for any period in which--Just running this through my mind, some problems occurred to me.
+It's easy enough to define a regular appropriations bill--there's a Congressional apparatus for that.
+But what's the definition of a continuing resolution?

 (1) there is more than a 24-hour lapse in appropriations for any Federal agency or department as a result of a failure to enact a regular appropriations bill or continuing resolution;